 Q1: Can a simple communication approach be used for technical topics?

 A: Absolutely.
 By focusing on one core concept and using analogies or simple diagrams, complex subjects become accessible.
-For instance, explaining a software update as “adding a new feature that makes the app run faster” conveys the essential benefit without delving into code.
+Take this: explaining a software update as “adding a new feature that makes the app run faster” conveys the essential benefit without delving into code.

 Q2: How do I avoid sounding condescending when simplifying my message?